UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 * Someone creates and funds a call option for one month.
 When it expires, they then create another one for the next month.
 This would count as two integrations, provided that the intention and lifespan make sense for this product.

-* An unidentified address funds a contract that was launched by UMA as a proof-of-concept for another team.
-The contract was funded in such a way to meet the minimium threshold, but there was no coordination or acceptance by the other team, and the product does not appear to be used by the intended project.
+* A contract was launched by UMA as a proof-of-concept for another team.
+An unidentified address funds a contract, but there was no coordination or acceptance by the other team, and the product does not appear to be used by the intended project.
 This would not count as an integration, because even though the value threshold was met, there was no demonstration of planning, and intention is not clear.

 # Technical Specifications